JessilynnKim/visualization/02_activities/assignments/assignment_4.md

 Power BI
     > What software did you use to create your data visualization?
+    Power BI

     > Who is your intended audience?
+    Municipal employees relating to housing policy makers/ city planners

     > What information or message are you trying to convey with your visualization?
+    To outline for each municipal exclude ones without target on their progress to date in 2024 against their 2024 total target

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
+    Substantive: visualization excluded grouped municipal without target.
+This chart showcases the proportion of target vs. progress
+    Perceptual: two different colours have been leveraged to distinguish between two different segments with labels added
+    Aesthetic: data is showcased in simple manner but this is a bit clutter due to number of municipals part of the data set.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    This data is potentially reproducible as visualization labels such as x, y and title is straightforward in terms of inclusion and exclusion datasets for this visualization.
+Colour scheme was customized to ensure accessibility but this can be reproduced as well

     > How did you ensure that your data visualization is accessible?
+    Using colourblind-friendly colours and two very distinct colours used for each segment.
+Zoom Slider was added to the visualization to zoom into various Municipalities.
+Toronto is one of the outlier data with very high 2024 target which makes it hard to read majority of Municipality data.
+This feature will help with readability of this visualization.
+Data label has been added but again, similar to overall visualization, zoom slider will assist with viewing this data.

     > Who are the individuals and communities who might be impacted by your visualization?
+    Municipal officals and planner as well as community members.
+Housing issues continues and lack of supply or low progression in house vs. target may help each municipla assess the current state to improve for remaining 2024

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+    Similar to python, 10-year target was not included part of visualization as it's unclear when 10 year starts and ends.
+Similarly, 2022 to date progression was excluded as I wanted to showcase current state.
     > What ‘underwater labour’ contributed to your final data visualization product?
 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**